Simultaneously Dissipative Operators And The Infinitesimal Moore Effect In Interval Spaces: INTRODUCTION

 If the system is not globally stable, then metric is not topologically equivalent to the norm.
 It means that small, in usual sense, intervals became large in the metric $\rho$.
 This circumstance makes one refuse from consideration of similar metrics.
 Moreover, if the system (1) is absolutely unstable (for example, a system with mixing), then there is no reasonable way to get rid of the Moore effect.

 The decsribed method of elimination the Moore effect for globally stable system is non-constructive.
-This can be demonstrated as follows: for constructing the constricting metric $\rho$ one must know all exact solutions of the system (1).
+This can be demonstrated as follows: for constructing the contracting metric $\rho$ one must know all exact solutions of the system (1).
 But then it is unreasonable to solve the system numerically.
-We must have constructively verifiable conditions of absence of the Moore effect and a way of construction of corresponding intervals.
-This is what we deal with in the present paper.
+We must have constructively verifiable conditions of absence of the Moore

+is what we deal with in the present paper.
 The conditions of absence of the Moore effect are of local character and formulated in terms of Jacobi matrices of the system.
 Except that the causes of frequent appearance of the Moore effect will be pointed out.